AndersDeath/diary2/000-current.md

 # 30 September - Friday - Istanbul

 I had a lot of meetings today.
 It was quite interesting and fun expierence.
 Istanbul is absolutely understanable and cozy city.
 Despite the fact of many aweful news I am in good mood.
 The prices for goods are quite low here.
 That's amaizing from my perspective.
+Inecobank debit card is also working here that makes me happy.
+I do not want to be in rash and trying to find ways of how to fly to Armenia.